muhme/joomla-branches-tester/README.md

 ```

 One more optional argument is `novnc`.
-VNC (Virtual Network Computing) enables remote desktop access over a network.
 The `jbt_vnc` container allows to view the automated browser tests via the web-based VNC viewer [noVNC](https://github.com/novnc/noVNC).
-This is useful for watching the automated Cypress System Tests in real-time.
+This is useful for watching the automated Cypress System Tests in real-time, for example,
+when the gnome is too impatient to wait for the 120-second timeout from `installJoomla` again.
 In this case Cypress runs headed and uses `jbt_vnc` as DISPLAY and you can watch the
 execution of the automated tests with the URL:
 * [http://host.docker.internal:7900/vnc.html?autoconnect=true&resize=scale](http://host.docker.internal:7900/vnc.html?autoconnect=true&resize=scale)